llad/export-for-trello/README.md

 # TrelloExport

-TrelloExport is a Chrome extension to export data from Trello to Excel, Markdown, HTML and OPML.
+TrelloExport is a Chrome extension to export data from Trello to Excel, Markdown, HTML (with Twig templates) and OPML.

-You can now find it on [Chrome Web Store](https://chrome.google.com/webstore/detail/trelloexport/kmmnaeamjfdnbhljpedgfchjbkbomahp).
+You can find it on [Chrome Web Store](https://chrome.google.com/webstore/detail/trelloexport/kmmnaeamjfdnbhljpedgfchjbkbomahp).

 ## Support

 Please open issues at [Github](https://github.com/trapias/trelloExport/issues) or ask for help in the dedicated [Trello board](https://trello.com/b/MBnwUMwM/trelloexport).

 ## Release history

+### Version 1.9.53

+- new look: the options dialog is now built with [Tingle](https://robinparisi.github.io/tingle/)
+- new sponsor: support open source development! [read the blog post](https://trapias.github.io/blog/2018/06/19/TrelloExport-1.9.53)

 ### Version 1.9.52